18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

 ## Change your address

 1. Change your home address in [HR Links](https://corporateapps.gsa.gov/hr-links/).
-This will notify payroll and OPM of your new address. ***For the step-by-step process with images, follow Topic 1.2 of the [HR Links Guide](https://drive.google.com/open?id=1aLbT84hNuwsjgHFmGYS3ggBviay8vh1_).***
+This will notify payroll, OPM, and TSP of your new address. ***For the step-by-step process with images, follow Topic 1.2 of the [HR Links Guide](https://drive.google.com/open?id=1aLbT84hNuwsjgHFmGYS3ggBviay8vh1_).***

   - After logging into HR Links, ensure you see Employee Self-Service at the top (if you have multiple options, select this one).
   - In the upper right corner of your HR Links screen is a compass icon.
 That is your NavBar.
 Click that.